spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

 ## Create an Elastigroup from Scratch - Legacy Design

 This procedure describes how to create an Elastigroup using an empty template.
-To create an Elastigroup based on an existing workload such as AWS Elastic Beanstalk or AutoScaling Groups, choose your workload type under Use Cases and import a copy of your workload configuration.
+To create an Elastigroup based on an existing workload, such as AWS Elastic Beanstalk or AutoScaling Groups, choose your workload type under Use Cases and import a copy of your workload configuration.

 ## Prerequisite